milistu/LegaBot/README.md

 To begin, create a free account with Qdrant by signing up [here](https://cloud.qdrant.io/login).
 Following account creation, proceed to set up a cluster for your vector database; this is where you'll obtain your **QDRANT_CLUSTER_URL**.
 Lastly, generate your **QDRANT_API_KEY** by navigating to the "Data Access Control" section within your Qdrant dashboard.

+### Step 6: Integrate Langfuse

+Langfuse plays a vital role in enhancing the functionality and performance of chatbots by offering observability, analytics, prompt management, and integration support.
+It is a valuable tool for developers looking to build and optimize chatbot applications powered by Large Language Models.

+Here is an [overview](https://langfuse.com/docs) of Langfuse documentation.
+To begin, create a free account on Langfuse by signing up [here](https://cloud.langfuse.com/auth/sign-up).
+Create a project, generate the necessary keys, and place them in `.env` file.

 ### Step 6: Environment variables:
 For the project to work you need to create a `.env` file in the project root.